drupol/not-a-number.io/_posts/dev/2017-04-13-what-is-phpermutations.md

 </blockquote>

 <blockquote class="blockquote">
-A combination is a way of selecting items from a collection, such that, unlike Permutations, the order of selection does not matter.
+A combination is a way of selecting items from a collection, such that, unlike permutations, the order of selection does not matter.
 <footer class="blockquote-footer"><cite><a href="https://en.wikipedia.org/wiki/Combination">Wikipedia</a></cite></footer>
 </blockquote>